-Dylan was 21 years old when he referred himself to TCF rehab to address concerns of methamphetamine use and a history of misuse of marijuana and ecstasy.
+Dylan was 21 years old when he referred himself to Triple Care Farm rehab to address concerns of methamphetamine use and a history of misuse of marijuana and ecstasy.

 At the time of intake, Dylan* identified a treatment goal of abstinence from all illicit drugs.